kat-ushka/devops-with-kubernetes-course/Exercise 3.06/README.md

 ### DIY

 #### Pricing

+Let's assume we are putting our database in a VM in a GCP:

 1. VM e2-standard-4 (4 vCPU, 16 Gb Memory) with 60 Gb SSD disk will cost $120.04 * 12 ~= $1440
 2. Cloud storage Nearline bucket for backups will cost $0.010 * ((10 + (10 + 10 * 11)) * 12) / 2 = $0.004 * 780 = $8